 - EntreEd (National Consortium for Entrepreneurship Education) K-12 USA: For teachers and others who help students all ages find their own entrepreneurial opportunities.
 EntreEd champions entrepreneurship education and provides advocacy, leadership, networking, technical assistance, and resources nationally across all levels and disciplines of education, promoting quality practices and programs.
 EntreEd states that entrepreneurship provides a viable answer to many issues related to opportunities for women and minorities, disaffected youth, rural economic development, global competition, unemployment, invention and innovation, financial literacy, and application of core subjects.
 Go to site

 For more information about ACGC, contact your school board's GOAL consultant.
-For the latest news and updates on ACGC, see also The GOAL Post - What's New in ACGC?
-Under the tab ACGC Clickable Table you can access articles that demonstrate ACGCs in action.
+For the latest news and updates on ACGC, see also The GOAL Post.
 Go to site

 Making Dreams Come True